 Access to your information

-If you are a European resident, you have the right to access any Personal Information we hold about you and to ask that your personal information be corrected, updated, or deleted under the Data Protection Act 1998 and the General Data Protection Regulation.
-If you would like to exercise this right, please send a description of the information you would like to see, together with proof of your identity, to 28 Grand Crescent, Rottingdean, Brighton BN2 7GL.
+If you are a European resident, you have the right to access any Personal Information we hold about you and to ask that your personal information be corrected, updated, or deleted under the Data Protection Act 2018 and the General Data Protection Regulation.
+If you would like to exercise this right, please send a description of the information you would like to see, together with proof of your identity, to the contact information below.
 No administration fee will be charged for considering or complying with such a request unless the request is deemed to be excessive or you require further copies.

 You can find out more about your rights under Data Protection

-For more information about your rights under the Data Protection Act 1998 and the General Data Protection Regulation go to the website of the Information Commissioner’s Office at ico.org.uk.
+For more information about your rights under the Data Protection Act 2018 and the General Data Protection Regulation go to the website of the Information Commissioner’s Office (ICO).

 If you have a complaint about Boingboing data processing

-We hope that we can resolve any query or concern you raise about our use of your information, so please do contact us email@example.com.
+We hope that we can resolve any queries or concerns you may have about our use of your Personal Information, so please contact us at [email protected].

-The General Data Protection Regulation (effective from 25 May 2018) also gives you the right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
-The supervisory authority in the UK is the Information Commissioner who may be contacted at ico.org.uk/concerns/ or telephone: 0303 123 1113.
+The General Data Protection Regulation also gives you the right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
+The supervisory authority in the UK is the Information Commissioner who may be contacted at ico.org.uk/make-a-complaint/ or telephone: 0303 123 1113.

-Data protection law asks every company to make it clear who is responsible for looking after your personal data, so here are our details:
+Data protection law asks every company to make it clear who is responsible for looking after your Personal Information, so here are our details:

-Boingboing – Resilience CIC is the data controller of the data collected from you.
+Boingboing – Resilience CIC is the data controller of the Personal Information collected from you.
 The Website www.boingboing.org.uk is owned and operated by Boingboing – Resilience CIC (“We”, “Boingboing”, “Us”).
-We are registered in England and Wales as a Community Interest Company (No: 07329058) and have our registered office at 28 Grand Crescent, Rottingdean, Brighton BN2 7GL.
+We are registered in England and Wales as a Community Interest Company (No: 07329058) and have our registered office at Cornelius House, 178-180 Church Road, Hove, BN3 2DJ, United Kingdom.
 VAT No. GB 212102975.

 Who is Boingboing?
 Boingboing models and promotes resilience research and practice that challenges social inequalities, drawing on all our skills as staff, volunteers and friends.
 You can find out more about us, how we work, and our vision, mission, aims and objectives on our Website www.boingboing.org.uk.

 For more information about our privacy practices, if you have any questions or concerns about who we are or how we process your Personal Information, or if you would like to make a complaint, then do please contact us by email at [email protected] or by letter using the details provided below:

 In no event will we be liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of or in connection with the use of this website.